 The Augsburg Paideia Institute offers educators hands-on experience with seminars.
-Sessions are designed for participants to feel the excitement of learning through discussion and to gain know-how and ideas for implementing Paideia in their classroom.
+Sessions are designed for participants to feel the excitement of learning through discussion while gaining expertise in implementing Paideia in their classroom.

 In Paideia seminars, the new roles taken on by students and teachers promote learning through deepened insights and enlarged understanding of ideas.
 Students enjoy acquiring skills for discussion, agreement, and disagreement that carry over to other aspects of their lives.

-In this Institute, we emphasize selections that help us to understand timeless ideas, think critically, list carefully, question thoughtfully, and make education work.
+In this Institute, we emphasize selections that help us to understand timeless ideas, think critically, listen carefully, question thoughtfully, and make education relevant.

 What are the key elements in the training?